-- to other financial institutions that provide financial services eg stockbrokers, fund administrators, custodians, responsible entities;
+- entities that provide financial services eg stockbrokers, fund administrators, custodians and responsible entities

-- to other organisations that are involved in managing or administering our financial services;
+- other organisations that are involved in managing or administering our financial services

-- to other organisations such as third party suppliers, printing and postal services;
+- other organisations such as third party suppliers, printing and postal services

-- to any person or entity considering acquiring an interest in our business or assets.
+- any person or entity considering acquiring an interest in our business or assets